-(a) See Note 2 in notes to Consolidated Financial Statements.

-(b) At December 31, 2008, the Company's long investments issued by the Federal Home Loan Corporation and the Federal National Mortgage Association represented 56.47% and 61.28% of shareholders' equity, respectively.

-(c) The auction rate security held by the Company has failed at auction.

-(d) In general, securities received pursuant to repurchase agreements were delivered to counterparties in satisfaction of short sale transactions.

-(e) At December 31, 2008, the Company's short investments issued by the Federal National Mortgage Association represented (12.75)% of shareholders' equity.

-(f) At December 31, 2008, the Company held appreciated swap contracts with affiliates of Morgan Stanley and affiliates of Credit Suisse First Boston that represented 40.98% and 13.08% of shareholders' equity, respectively.

-(g) At December 31, 2008, the Company held depreciated swap contracts with affiliates of Morgan Stanley that represented (4.42)% of shareholders' equity.

-(h) For short credit default swaps on corporate bonds, the Company purchased protection.

-(i) For short credit default swaps on asset backed securities, the Company purchased protection.

-(j) For short credit default swaps on asset backed indices, the Company purchased protection.
+- (a) See Note 2 in notes to Consolidated Financial Statements. - (b) At December 31, 2008, the Company's long investments issued by the Federal Home Loan Mortgage Corporation and the Federal National Mortgage Association represented 56.47% and 61.28% of shareholders' equity, respectively. - (c) The auction rate security held by the Company has failed at auction. - (d) In general, securities received pursuant to repurchase agreements were delivered to counterparties in satisfaction of short sale transactions. - (e) At December 31, 2008, the Company's short investments issued by the Federal National Mortgage Association represented -12.75% of shareholders' equity. - (f) At December 31, 2008, the Company held appreciated swap contracts with affiliates of Morgan Stanley and affiliates of Credit Suisse First Boston that represented 40.98% and 13.08% of shareholders' equity, respectively. - (g) At December 31, 2008, the Company held depreciated swap contracts with affiliates of Morgan Stanley that represented -4.42% of shareholders' equity. - h) For short credit default swaps on corporate bonds, the Company purchased protection. - (i) For short credit default swaps on asset backed securities, the Company purchased protection. - (j) For short credit default swaps on asset backed indices, the Company purchased protection.

-CONSOLIDATED CONDENSED SCHEDULE OF INVESTMENTS AT DECEMBER 31, 2008 (CONCLUDED) (UNAUDITED)
+CONSOLIDATED CONDENSED SCHEDULE OF INVESTMENTS AT DECEMBER 31, 2008 (CONCLUDED)

-- (k) For short credit default swaps on corporate bond indices, the Company purchased protection. - (1) For long credit default swaps on asset backed securities, the Company sold protection - (m) For short interest rate swap contracts, a fixed rate is being paid and a floating rate is being received. - (n) The table below shows the Company's long investments that were either rated above Ba or BB from Moody's, Standard & Poor, or Fitch, respectively; as well as the Company's long investments that were unrated but affiliated with Fannie Mae, Freddie Mac, or Ginnie Mae.
+- (k) For short credit default swaps on corporate bond indices, the Company purchased protection. - (l) For long credit default swaps on asset backed securities, the Company sold protection - (m) For short interest rate swap contracts, a fixed rate is being paid and a floating rate is being received. - (n) The table below shows the Company's long investment ratings from Moody's, Standard & Poor, or Fitch, respectively; as well as the Company's long investments that were unrated but affiliated with Fannie Mae, Freddie Mac, or Government National Mortgage Association (Ginnie Mae).
 Ratings tend to be a lagging credit indicator, as a result, the credit quality of the Company's long investment holdings may be lower than the credit quality implied based on the ratings listed below.